-I love painting still lifes from life.
+I love painting still lifes.
 Doing so keeps my observation skills sharp!
 And though I use a classical style of painting, I find ways to make my still lifes look fresh and new.
 I’m a pretty quick painter, so I choose fruit or vegetables I will enjoy eating when the still life is finished!

 White Onion